sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getDiscountAmount({})).toEqual(v0)
 -->

-Here, we create an array with all possible discounts, then we use Lodash’s [`maxBy()` method](https://lodash.com/docs#maxBy) to find the maximum discount value, and finally, we use the nullish coalescing operator to either return the maximum or 0.
+In the code above, we create an array with all possible discounts, then we use Lodash’s [`maxBy()` method](https://lodash.com/docs#maxBy) to find the maximum discount value, and finally, we use the nullish coalescing operator to either return the maximum or 0.

 Now, it’s clear that we want to find the maximum of two types of discounts, otherwise return 0.